A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Introduction

 \subsection{Our results}

 Our work sparks from the asymptotic analysis carried out in \cite{FreParRouZan11}, which we have extended to the case of visco-elasto-dynamics.

-With this aim, preliminarily we have gained insight into the role of the damping term in the momentum balance, by tackling an asymptotic analysis in the (three-dimensional) model for adhesive contact, as the coefficient of the damping term tends to zero.
-More precisely, in Theorem \ref{thm:pass-lim-nu} we have shown that in this asymptotic regime \emph{Balanced} \semi Energetic solutions for the damped adhesive contact system \eqref{adh-con-intro} converge to a \semi Energetic solutions for the corresponding undamped system, in particular extending a previous existence result proven in \cite{RosThoBRI-INERTIA}. \EEE
+With this aim, preliminarily we have gained insight into the role of the damping term in the momentum balance for the three-dimensional adhesive contact system.
+Namely, in the case of fixed positive thickness, we have carried out an asymptotic analysis in the system, as the coefficient of the damping term tends to zero.
+For the damped system we have at our disposal a result guaranteeing the existence of \emph{Balanced} \semi Energetic solutions.
+Now, in \underline{\bf Theorem \ref{thm:pass-lim-nu}} ahead we have shown that in this asymptotic regime \emph{Balanced} \semi Energetic solutions for the damped adhesive contact system \eqref{adh-con-intro} converge to a \semi Energetic solutions for the corresponding undamped system, in particular extending a previous existence result proven in \cite{RosThoBRI-INERTIA}.
+As a matter of fact, the disappearance of the damping term brings about a loss of time regularity for the displacement $u$, which ultimately prevents us from obtaining an energy balance.

+The influence of damping is even more apparent in the dimension reduction analysis for the adhesive contact problem: because of the viscosity and the inertial terms in the momentum balance, the system acquires a mixed rate-dependent/rate-independent character which makes the asymptotic analysis significantly different from the purely rate-independent case considered in \cite{FreParRouZan11}.
+In this, the roles of viscosity and inertia are tightly related.

+In fact, first of all we will address dimension reduction in a regime in which the damping term disappears in the vanishing-thickness limit.
+As we will see, in this first case the inertial term as well needs to be neglected, already for positive thickness.
+We will then prove that, in the vanishing-viscosity limit, (Balanced) \semi Energetic solutions of the 3D adhesive contact system converge to \semi Energetic solutions of the plate model, in which the displacement variable is in elastic equilibrium and the delamination parameter evolves rate-independently.
+Thus, the limiting system is purely rate-independent.

+Secondly, we will tackle the vanishing thickness analysis in a regime that retains both the damping, and the inertial terms.
+In this case, we will again obtain convergence to \semi Energetic solutions for the limiting system, which preserves a mixed rate-dependent/rate-independent nature.

-Our interest in investigating the 3D adhesive contact problem in the case with, and without, viscosity is also motivated by the subsequent dimension reduction analysis.
-We specify our formulation to the case of a thin, cylindrical plate $\Omega_\eps$ of height $\eps>0$ where the contact surface $\GC^\eps$ is positioned vertically.
+To delve into our results, let us specify the geometry for the dimension reduction analysis.
+We consider a thin, cylindrical plate $\Omega_\eps$ of height $\eps>0$ where the contact surface $\GC^\eps$ is positioned vertically.
 We refer to Figure $1$ below for a depiction of the geometry of $\Omega:=\Omega_1$ where all sub- and superscripts are, for simplicity, omitted.